Update (1 March 2015):

 Participants receiving funding support will be provided with accommodation either at the Luigans Spa&Resort hotel ( http://www.luigans.com/en/, shared accommodation) or at the Hotel AZ ( http://www.az-hotel.com/fukuoka/english/, single accommodation).The local organizers will provide participants with details of the accommodation arrangements made for them.

-An ice breaker party will be arranged on March 2 and a banquet on March 4 (no cost).
+An ice breaker party will be arranged on March 2 and a banquet on March 6 (no cost to Workshop participants).

-Participants will be offered the opportunity to join an excursion in the afternoon of March 5.
+Participants will be offered the opportunity to join an excursion in the afternoon of March 5 (no dinner arrangements).

 For any questions regarding the local arrangements please contact Ms. Kayo Goto, Email: wsloc(at)icswse.kyushu-u.ac.jp.